Motivesoft/vscode-weather-status-open-meteo/README.md

 The weather will automatically update every hour and an update can be forced by clicking on the status bar weather display.

 Settings can be used to control the displayed weather items and the units used for the display.
 See [Extension Settings](#extension-settings) for configuration details.

+> Note: When the extension first activates, it will offer the user the chance to configure the location to use.
+The latitude and longitude can be set in the Settings, or by using the `Set Weather Location` command.

 ## Features